-The Assistant Directors meet monthly to consider operational service issues and ensure compliance with corporate matters, such as performance, risk registers, and compliance, before SLT consider them.
+The Assistant Directors meet monthly to consider operational service issues and ensure compliance with corporate matters, such as performance, risk registers, and compliance, before SLT considers them.
+Although these meetings are effective, it is currently proposed that the standing agenda is reviewed to ensure its continued focus on relevant matters.

-All Directors meet with the Service Managers in their respective Directorates to consider specific service matters regularly.
+All Directors meet regularly with the Service Managers in their respective Directorates to consider specific service matters.